Nowhere (song)

 "Nowhere" is a song by Northern Irish rock band Therapy?, released as a single on 17 January 1994 through A&M Records.
 A remix CD was released a week later on 24 January 1994.
 The song is featured on the Troublegum album.
 The single reached number 18 on the UK Singles Chart, number six on the Irish Singles Chart, and number seven on the Finnish Singles Chart.
 The single was released on CD, CD digipak, CD remix, 7-inch vinyl and cassette.

+Music video

+The accompanying music video for "Nowhere" was directed by German director Nico Beyer and produced by Chris Symes for Propaganda.
+It was released on 17 January 1994 and shot against the backdrop of New York's Flushing Meadow.